-As at December 31, 2023, the Company complies with all its covenants.
-According to these Consolidated Financial Statements, the Company's liquidity, as defined in the related agreements, amounts to US\$ 2,676.9 million (Minimum Liquidity required is US\$ 250 million).
+As at December 31, 2024, the Group complies with all of its covenants.
+According to these Consolidated Financial Statements, the Group's liquidity, as defined in the related agreements, amounts to US\$ 3,140 million (Minimum Liquidity required is US\$ 250 million).